5 Great Things That Happen When You Put Your Business Workflow in the Cloud

-According to a 2012 study "Most knowledge workers lose about 28 per cent of their day or 2.1 hours a day to constant interruptions."
+According to a 2012 study "Most knowledge workers lose about 28 percent of their day or 2.1 hours a day to constant interruptions."
 You'd probably agree this is actually a little low.
-When email is used as a replacement for an actual workflow management system there are a multitude of inefficiencies that need to be addressed.
+When an email is used as a replacement for an actual workflow management system there is a multitude of inefficiencies that need to be addressed.

 For instance, how often does your company send emails like these?

 - "What do I need to submit a project request?"

 - "What's the status of the new hire?"

 - "I need access to the network drive right away!"

 Plus, every one of the emails listed above spawns a minimum of 3-4 subsequent emails:

 - "What kind of project are you planning to submit?"

 - "The paperwork was submitted for the new hire but I'm not sure who has it.
 Email Bob about it."